clicknull/LinkedInEnum/README.md

 This tool returns a CSV file containing the username, first name, last name and title for each enumerated user.

-<b>Please note:</b>
-<ul>LinkedIn Terms of Service: "...we prohibit both the act of scraping others’ content from our services, and the development and support of tools to scrape LinkedIn services."</ul>
-<ul>There is currently a bug that includes the current user apart of the user list (first entry), easily deleted, cba to fix. :)</ul>
-<ul>You must use a LinkedIn account with a big enough network otherwise the search URL the script relies on will return unusable data.</ul>
-<ul>The script uses a SLEEPMIN (line 31) and SLEEPMAX (line 32) to randomize the sleeps between HTTP requests, you can edit this, however, it is probably safer to leave the sleeps there.</ul>

-Help screen:

 <pre>
 $ python LinkedInEnum.py
 Usage: python LinkedInEnum.py CompanyID NumberOfPages